Practical Information About Keeping, Breeding and Buying Dwarf Cichlids

 Another reason we don't know how many species there are is that there is a lot of disagreement as to when to call different forms of a similar fish a different species.
 This presents a particular problem with the Apistogrammas as there are many different fish that are similar to each other and it is almost impossible to determine if they are different species, different sub-species or the same species.
 Scientists are now conducting genetic studies on some of these fish and it is possible that we will have some better answers in coming years.

 No matter how many species there turn out to be, the fact is there are a lot!
 The most recent identification book published has photos of 243 species/forms of Apistogrammas.
-At this time we are not going to attempt to be any sort of a comprehensive source for information about all species.
+Dwarfcichlid.com is not intended to be any sort of a comprehensive source for information about all species.
 Rather, we will provide more detailed information about selected species.

 Before we start with the fish I need to take a quick second to talk about names.
 I will use almost only Latin names on this site.
 The reason for this is that when the proper Latin name is used for a fish there can be no misunderstanding as to what fish is being discussed.
 While these names might seem difficult and confusing at first you will quickly find that they are really quite easy to master.
 At the most basic level you need to know that each fish has two names.
 The first is called the Genus.
 This is the equivalent of a last name with humans.
 It identifies a larger group that an individual species fits into.
 All fish with the same genus name share a number of common characteristics.
 The fish's second name is its species name.
 This name is unique to the fish and no other fish can share that name.
 When writing their names, the Genus is always capitalized and the species is always lower case.
 In addition to Genus and Species there are other terms that are occasionally added to a fishes name and these will be discussed when the come up.

 |Dwarfcichlid.com - Your source for practical information about keeping, breeding and buying Apistogrammas and other dwarf cichlids|